 Walk around town to see the historic buildings

-One of the best things to do in Trinity is simply taking a walk.
+One of the best things to do in Trinity Newfoundland is simply take a walk.
 It’s a heritage town, and most of the buildings here are registered historic buildings.
 There are also guided walking tours if you want to learn more about the history!

 While walking around town, Be sure to stop at Aunt Sarah’s Chocolate and pick up some sweets along the way.
 They sell all kinds of delicious homemade chocolate; I especially love the raspberry ones.